 Project Development

-The artist is responsible for developing and creating five fiber-based works of art that describe “circularity” as practiced at Material Return:
+The artist is responsible for developing and creating three fiber-based works of art that describe “circularity” as practiced at Material Return:

-• Art must be created with 90% recycled materials (available through Material Return and TOSS).
-See the full list here.
+Art must be created with 90% recycled materials (available through Material Return and TOSS).

-• The series must be designed for an exhibition
+The series must be designed for an exhibition (weighing under 25 pounds)

-• Periodic and ongoing critics will be hosted with the Advisory Board; their suggestions and feedback should guide the development of this project.
+Project proposal will be share with the Advisory Board, one week into the residency; their suggestions and feedback should guide the development of this project.

-• There must be thoughtful incorporation of Material Return’s branding motifs, colors, imagery.
+There must be thoughtful incorporation of The Industrial Commons’ branding motifs, colors, imagery, where possible.

 Community Engagement Criteria

-The artist will develop and deliver a workshop to share their process and project with TOSS afterschool students and families during the end-of-year party.
+The artist will develop and deliver one student workshop and two adult workshops to share their process and project with TOSS students and community members.
+Workshops must be designed in concert with TOSS instructors and reflect our values:

 Installation & Display